Featured photo credit: Instagram @dug.gus

-You will also need to start the switch with something bland – usually chicken, but turkey can be substituted.
+You will also need to start the switch with something bland – usually chicken, but turkey, rabbit, quail, etc can be substituted.
 These proteins are recommended before red meat because they are bland and easy to digest in comparison to rich red meat, therefore less likely to cause diarrhea and digestive upset during the switch.
 All meat being fed should contain under 100mg sodium per serving, and it should not be enhanced, seasoned, smoked, or cooked in any way.
 Higher bone content is recommended during the first meal, or even first couple meals, because higher bone content creates firmer stool.
 Chicken leg quarters are typically recommended for larger dogs, while wings or necks would be better suited for smaller dogs.
 Larger dogs have a greater chance of trying to gulp smaller things like wings or necks, which can be a choking hazard.

 Balance over time

 You may see this phrase a lot while reading about raw.
 All this means is that every meal does not have to be balanced – instead, you can balance the diet to the correct percentages over a week or so.
 You may not be feeding bone or organ every day.
 Of course, if you want to include the exact amount of meat, bone, and organ in each meal, that is perfectly fine as well.